hotel_title_sofitel-queenstown-hotel-spat

 Where the Sofitel Sits in Queenstown's Competitive Field

 A 2025 Michelin Selected designation places the Sofitel in a defined tier of the regional hotel market.
 Michelin Selected status, in the context of New Zealand hotels, signals a property that meets consistent standards of service, comfort, and presentation without necessarily entering the territory of the region's most exclusive lodge experiences.
-That peer set includes Hotel St Moritz Queenstown, another MGallery property that occupies a similar international-brand-with-local-address position, and the Hilton Queenstown Resort & Spa, which operates at larger scale.
+That comparable set includes Hotel St Moritz Queenstown, another MGallery property that occupies a similar international-brand-with-local-address position, and the Hilton Queenstown Resort & Spa, which operates at larger scale.

 The more interesting comparison is with Eichardt's Private Hotel, which sits close by on the lakefront and has built a strong local identity through its bar and its deliberately small room count.
 Where Eichardt's trades on intimacy and a near-residential sense of belonging in Queenstown, the Sofitel trades on the reliability and spatial generosity of an international full-service hotel.
 Both are coherent propositions; they serve different traveller priorities.